-8 The S&D contribution on the area of the social dimension of the EMU will be part of a separate document dedicated to the Deepening of EMU that will subsequently be the basis for binding targets on Member States action plans.

-- Respect and promotion of collective bargaining and its coverage to reach as many workers as possible while at the same time also aiming for better wage floors in the form of collective agreements or minimum wages that are set with the strong involvement of the social partners in accordance with existing practices of industrial relations at the national level.
+The S&D Group demands: A Directive on decent working conditions in all forms of employment, guaranteeing every worker access to a core set of labour and social rights, following the principle of equal pay for equal work and taking into account the impact of the platform economy on labour markets.
+The creation of a living wage index to help in defining appropriate minimum wages in each Member State in the context of the Annual Growth Survey (AGS) that will subsequently be the basis for binding targets on Member States action plans.
+Respect and promotion of collective bargaining and its coverage to reach as many workers as possible while at the same time also aiming for better wage floors in the form of collective agreements or minimum wages that are set with the strong involvement of the social partners in accordance with existing practices of industrial relations at the national level.
 While the economy becomes more digital, it is of paramount importance that the right to collective action of genuinely self-employed workers is equally respected.
-We urge the Commission to re- examine existing EU competition laws, which are currently hampering the right to associate for workers treated as independent contractors.
-We support the Greek demand for the re- establishment of collective bargaining system and the respect of the Charter of Fundamental Rights. - Access to social protection for all employed people in Europe, who should accumulate their social entitlements via a personal activity account. - A rebalancing of the economic governance with a view to ensuring that social and economic indicators and targets are treated with equal importance in the European surveillance activities and related scoreboards.
-Such modifications of the economic governance framework must lead to the development and introduction of a macro-social surveillance procedure that, as part of the European Semester, serves to define Country-specific Recommendations for National Reform Programmes and the Stability and Convergence Programmes.
+We urge the Commission to reexamine existing EU competition laws, which are currently hampering the right to associate for workers treated as independent contractors.
+We support the Greek demand for the reestablishment of collective bargaining system and the respect of the Charter of Fundamental Rights.
+Access to social protection for all employed people in Europe, who should accumulate their social entitlements via a personal activity account.
+A rebalancing of the economic governance with a view to ensuring that social and economic indicators and targets are treated with equal importance in the European Commission's surveillance activities and related scoreboards.
+Such modifications of the economic governance framework must lead to the development and introduction of a macrosocial surveillance procedure that, as part of the European Semester, serves to define Country-specific Recommendations for National Reform Programmes and the Stability and Convergence Programmes.
 To underpin a social rebalancing of the economic governance, it will also be necessary to make better use of flexibility under the Stability and Growth Pact as well as complementary means to be provided by the Community Budget and, eventually, the Eurozone fiscal capacity to support investment, including social investment, and job creation.

-2. SOCIAL PROTECTION
+2. Social Protection

-In many Member States, social security and social protection systems have been severely undermined by austerity measures.
+In many Member States social security and social protection systems have been severely undermined by austerity measures.
 High quality welfare systems and social investments are extremely important if Europe wants to remain competitive.